LaunchCodeEducation/java-web-dev-wiki/Lesson-1-(Data-&-Variables).md

 1. Make sure students properly create the package and Classes.
 1. Studios are NOT graded, but for this first task, you should do a visual check of each student's output.
    1. The best time to do this is during the studio!
-   1. If a student does not finish by the end of class, they should complete the studio at home and push it up.
-You will be able to check their code from Github.
 1. Common mistakes:
    1. Some students may struggle with the ``main`` method requirement.
    1. Some may not be comfortable breaking their solution out into two Classes.